 How to Avoid Bad Cannabis Oil

 You may need to shop around a little bit before choosing which cannabis oil is right for you.
-As the market increases and provides larger opportunities for profit, there is an increased risk of companies cutting corners on quality and costs to get the most bang for their buck.
+As the market increases and provides broader opportunities for profit, there is an increased risk of companies cutting corners on quality and costs to get the most bang for their buck.

 Factors That Can Lead to Poor Quality Cannabis Oil